-Bill to abolish death penalty introduced in Washington Legislature
+Republicans join Inslee to announce bill to abolish Washington’s death penalty

 There have been 78 inmates, all men, put to death in Washington state since 1904.
 The last execution in the state came in September 2010, when Cal Coburn Brown was put to death by lethal injection for the 1991 murder of a Seattle-area woman.
 After spending nearly 17 years on death row, he was the first Washington inmate executed since 2001.

 The death penalty is currently authorized by the federal government and 31 states, including Washington and Oregon, which also currently has a moratorium in place.
-Pennsylvania and Colorado also have death-enalty moratoriums.
+Pennsylvania and Colorado also have death-penalty moratoriums.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.